AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 reconciliation of science with the Christian faith, of the highest culture with the Gospel, Origen did more than any other man to win the Old World to the Christian religion.
-But he entered into no diplomatic compromises ; it was his deepest and most solemn conviction that the sacred oracles of Christendom embraced all the ideals of antiquity.
+But he entered into no diplomatic compromises; it was his deepest and most solemn conviction that the sacred oracles of Christendom embraced all the ideals of antiquity.
 His character was as transparent as his life was blameless; there are few church fathers whose biography leaves so pure an impression on the